 A gratuity of 18% is charged for all drinks but is usually included in the package price, which is a one-off cost paid before accessing the package.

 This package covers drinks valued up to $12 and in the Oasis class of ships up to $13 worth.
 On the alcohol front, it covers cocktails, wine by glass, beers, liqueurs, and spirits.
-On the soft drinks side, it covers bottled, sparkling or still water.
-And on the refreshment end, it covers freshly squeezed juices and non-alcoholic cocktail drinks.
+On the soft drinks side, it covers bottled sparkling or still water.
+On the refreshment end, it covers freshly squeezed juices and non-alcoholic cocktail drinks.

 It also covers bottles of wine up to a certain percentage.
 Starting with 40% discount on bottles of wine that are under $100 and 20% discount on the same which are over the $100 price mark.

-If you love taking several mugs of coffee or teas a day, this package is ideal for you as it covers premium coffees and teas except those served at Starbuck’s standing kiosks, on the Oasis-class ships.
+If you love taking several mugs of coffee or teas a day then this package is ideal for you as it covers premium coffees and teas except those served at Starbuck’s standing kiosks on Oasis-class ships.
 Either way, you will still get your espressos, lattes, and cappuccinos from café promenade in those ships.